RahulPatel32/Assignment-2-301CR/README.md

 In order to run the programs...
 Download the game then go to Assignment-2-301CR-master\Assignment-2-301CR-master\Tic Tac Toe\Project4\Debug, and run the executable file.
 If that doesn't work open the Visual studio solution file named Project4.sln .
 When you run the project the game should start.

+Open Rahul Leaderboard test.flv to see the leaderboard being tested